 (c) As authorized by a court.

-(3) After verification of the identity of the patient, medications shall be administered by a registered nurse, licensed practical nurse, or a physician.
+(3) After verification of the identity of the patient, medications shall be administered only by a clinician appropriately licensed by the state and deemed competent to do so by the RPH.

 (4) Sound and prudent professional judgment shall be exercised in the administration of medications.